Sail128/NeuRBF/blogpost.md

 ## Effect of the RBF Function on image representation performance

-The paper we are examining here is about the use of radial basis functions in for learning feature representation of image and higher higher dimensional data such as SDFs and radiance fields.
+The paper we are examining here is about the use of radial basis functions for learning feature representation of images and higher dimensional data such as SDFs and radiance fields.
 They recognise that the gridbased weighted linear interpolation method of Local Neural Fields can be viewed as a special case os a radial basis function.
 From this then follow the main contribution of this paper which is to present a framework to which uses adaptive RBFs to find a representation, called Neural Radial Basis Fields.
 Adaptive RBFs are not locked to a grid as they have additional position and shape parameters.

 The paper however only uses one RBF throughout the paper as an example of this method, the inverse multi quadratic function.